Slide24: Sliding Tile Puzzle for iOS

 Under the Navigate menu, select Reveal in Project Navigator.
 This should show the project as a whole and its two targets near the top of the second pane.

 Click on Slide24, the target.
 It’s the last listed item in the second pane, with a miniature app icon.
 (You don’t want Slide24, the project, which is at the top.)

 Click on Build Settings in the third pane.
 This brings up a zillion settings for the Slide24 target.

 In the build settings, look at the Code Signing section.
 Make sure the Code Signing Identity and Provisioning Profile are set to something reasonable for your development environment.
 For me the code signing identity says “iOS Developer” and the provisioning profile says “Automatic”.

 You can now build the app.
 If you have an iOS device attached, you can build and run it.

 To build, click on the Product -> Build menu item.

 To build and run, click on the Product -> Run menu item.

-If things go right, you’ll see an app running on your iPhone (or iPod Touch) that looks like the screenshots above.
+If things go right, you’ll see an app running on your iOS device that looks like the screenshots above.
 It’s actually quite entertaining, especially the shuffle animation and the automated solving.
 Or at least, I like them.

 Theory of Operation